Statistics Explained

 EU financial support, combined with domestic and private revenues, can provide a basis for achieving the 2030 Agenda’s goals, allowing for investment in social services, clean energy, infrastructure, transport and information and communications technologies.
 In the best case, developing countries could leapfrog some of the unsustainable modes of production and consumption that industrialised countries use.

-EU imports from developing countries reached a new record high in 2022
+EU imports from developing countries have increased in recent years

 Trade’s potential contribution to sustainable development has long been acknowledged.
 This is reflected in the EU's 2021 Trade Policy Review, along with the European Green Deal which stresses the contribution that trade policy can make to achieving the EU’s ambition on sustainable development.